Sohaib404/SoundStrips/README.md

 ### Computer (Server)

 1. First, navigate to the "Sound Control Panel" in your "Sound Settings".
 Under "Recording", enable the "Stereo Mix" device.
 If "Stereo Mix" isn't visible, right click in the menu and check show disabled and disconnected devices.
-If that still does nto work, see troubleshooting.
+If that still does not work, see troubleshooting.

 2. The python file has already been built and can be directly run as an application.
 Start up the application in the App Build folder.